followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/1 Filter Row.md

-The filter row allows a user to filter data by values of individual columns.
-Usually, cells in the filter row are text boxes, but in columns that hold date or Boolean values, those cells contain controls more suitable for filtering, like calendars or select boxes.
+The filter row allows a user to filter data by individual columns' values.
+Usually, the filter row's cells are text boxes, but the cells of columns that hold date or Boolean values contain other filtering controls (calendars or select boxes).

 ![DevExtreme HTML5 JavaScript jQuery Knockout Angular TreeList Filtering FilterRow](/Content/images/doc/18_1/treelist/visual_elements/filter_row.png)